 (Legal Suite Pro Plugin – Professionally-written legal forms)

 - Drag & Drop FTC Disclaimer Widget: Add an FTC Disclaimer to any WordPress sidebar or widget area.

 With just one-click you can install almost all of the legal pages your site needs and these professionally written legal pages can be created in your theme and/or as a standalone page outside of your theme.

-The plugin developers have packaged high quality, professionally written legal disclaimers into a plugin that can be installed quickly on any WordPress powered site.
-You can have legal pages installed and set up on your site in less than one minute and the license allows you to install and use the plugin on all of your websites (even sites that you decide to sell or flip).
+The plugin developers secured rights to high quality, professionally written legal disclaimers and packaged them into a plugin that can be installed quickly on any WordPress powered site.
+You can have legal pages installed and set up on your site in less than one minute and the license allows you to install and use this plugin on all of your websites.

-As we’ve previously pointed out, if you do business online (or are planning to), you need to ensure that your site is found to comply with regulatory agencies and the terms of service (TOS) and guidelines provided by third-party sites that you may decide to promote or offer online.
-If your website isn’t compliant with laws intended to protect consumer rights, you’re breaking the law.
+As we’ve previously pointed out, if you are making money online, it’s important that your site is compliant with government regulations and any terms of service (TOS) and guidelines of 3rd-party sites that you may decide to promote or sell online.
+If your website doesn’t comply with laws designed to protect consumer rights, you’re breaking the law.

-Legal Disclaimer: Once again, please note that we are not lawyers and we are not providing legal advice here.
-We strongly advise you to do your own due diligence and consult a legal expert to ensure that your website is compliant with the law wherever your business is based.
+Disclaimer: Once again, we are not lawyers and we are not offering legal advice.
+You must do your own due diligence and consult a legal expert about the best way of ensuring that your website is compliant with the law concerning your specific business.

 Additional Legal Information

-Below is a time-saving list of sites we recommend you visit to better understand what may be required of your website to stay compliant and meet its legal requirements and guidelines:
+Here is a useful list of sites we recommend you visit to better understand what may be required of your site to remain compliant and meet legal requirements and guidelines:

 - FTC Latest List Of Rules & Regulations